BillyQTran/Hackathon2022/day_1/Guide.md

 ```

-This syntax means that we will go trough all values in the array and print them.
+This syntax means that we will go through all values in the array and print them.
 Once you've deployed the actor, run the following command.

 ```